xmonkee/chutiyapp/README.md

+###Chutiyapp.com

+This contains the source for chutiyapp.com

+It's a website where people can have anonymous conversations with people in their locality (or any locality).
+Check it out.
+Check out the source.
+Go crazy.

+The following is the README for the site.

 ###Gimme the basics

 You can post anonymously and your posts are tagged with your location.
 No other data about the user is kept.
 Then, other people in a radius of a few kilometers (we will keep adjusting the exact radius) can see your post and comment on it.
 That's it!